harryfornasier/cryanc-raspberry-pi/README.md

 5. `cc -DPROMISCUOUS -O3 -o micro_inetd_any micro_inetd.c`
 6. `./micro_inetd_any 8765 ./carl -p`

-Crypto Ancienne should be running now for you to use as a proxy in Clasilla.
+Crypto Ancienne should be running now for you to use as a proxy in Classilla.
 Follow the [Configuring and Using Classilla](https://www.floodgap.com/software/classilla/carl.html) guide to set it up.

 ## Licenses and copyrights